dfinity/portal/docs/developer-docs/setup/deploy-locally.md

     If you created a project with a different name, however, your canister names will match your project name instead of `hello_backend` and `hello_frontend`.

-    You should also note that the **first time you deploy**, `dfx` creates a `default` identity and a local cycle wallet controlled by your `default` identity.
-A cycles wallet is a special type of canister that enables you to transfer [cycles](/concepts/tokens-cycles.md) to other canisters.

-    **To deploy this sample dapp locally**, you don’t need to know anything about your default developer identity, using a cycles wallet, or managing cycles.
-We’ll cover these topics later; for now, just note that these are created for you automatically.

 - #### Step 4:  Call the `hello_backend` canister and the predefined `greet` function by running the following command:

         dfx canister call hello_backend greet everyone

     Let’s take a closer look at this example command:

-    -   The `dfx canister call` command requires you to specify a canister name and a method—or function—to call.
+    -   The `dfx canister call` command requires you to specify a canister name and a method or function to call.

     -   `hello_backend` specifies the name of the **canister** you want to call.